 For some, joint hypermobility is a primary symptom of a broader connective tissue disorder, like Ehlers-Danlos Syndrome (EDS) or Hypermobility Spectrum Disorder (HSD).
 These conditions are diagnosed when hypermobility is accompanied by other related symptoms.
 Chronic low back pain in people with HSD or hEDS (the hypermobile type of EDS) is often complicated.
 It involves more than just the spine; factors like chronic fatigue, balance issues, and how the brain processes pain signals also play a significant role.
 Getting an accurate diagnosis from a specialist is crucial for creating a treatment plan that addresses all these interconnected issues.

-Do You Have Hypermobile Lower Back Pain?
+Could You Have Hypermobile Lower Back Pain?

 Figuring out the root cause of your back pain can feel like solving a puzzle.
 If you’ve always been “flexible,” it might not occur to you that this could be related to your discomfort.
 Hypermobility in the lower back presents with a specific set of symptoms that distinguish it from other types of pain.
 Understanding these signs is the first step toward finding the right kind of relief—one that focuses on building stability, not just stretching.
 Let’s walk through some of the key indicators to help you determine if hypermobility might be what’s behind your lower